xogroup/toki/README.md

 # toki
-> a configuration based orchestration rule engine with a growing ecosystem of modules and plugins that allows greater flexibility and support  of a myriad of technologies
+> a configuration based orchestration rule engine with a growing ecosystem of modules and plugins that allows greater flexibility and support  of a myriad of technologies.

 <!-- Badges Go Here -->
 [![npm version](https://badge.fury.io/js/toki.svg)](https://badge.fury.io/js/toki)